 I am working on this month’s Injury of the Month.
 It is Tennis Elbow.

-I was doing my research on the injury and came across this article, which was interesting.
-It talks about isometrics for an injury and really highlights the new trend in exercise rehabilitation.
+I was researching the injury and came across this article, which was interesting.
+It talks about isometrics for an injury and emphasizes the new trend in exercise rehabilitation.

 What They Looked At

-They wanted to see if isometric exercises were as effective as medication for pain relief in those with lateral epicondylitis (tennis elbow).
+They wanted to see if isometric exercises were as practical as medication for pain relief in those with lateral epicondylitis (tennis elbow).

 They had two groups:

-- Group 1 – Were shown the exercise and then they did it at home
+- Group 1 – They were shown the exercise, and then they did it at home

-- Group 2 – Began the exercise after 4 weeks of medication
+- Group 2 – Began the practice after four weeks of medication

-- An increase in symptoms from exercise will decrease the compliance rate to the exercise program
+- An increase in symptoms from exercise will lower the compliance rate to the exercise program.

-- Performing the exercises too aggressively can increase the risk of irritation or injury
+- Performing the exercises too aggressively can increase the risk of disorder or injury.

 Tennis Elbow Exercise Performed